 Facts and stats about HostGator - Here are some interesting facts about HostGator.

-I’ve heard mixed feelings about the service they provide over the years from people I have connected with in my blog community.
+I've heard mixed feelings about the quality of the service they provide over the years from people I have connected with in my blog community.

 So we come around to SiteGround.

-So this is how SiteGround got onto my radar, it’s really quite interesting.
+So this is how SiteGround got onto my radar, it's really quite interesting, well I think anyway.

-SiteGround had noticed one of my Tweet’s about my frustration with Bluehost and downtimes, and what they did was sympathize with me and offered me a better option.
+Someone at SiteGround had noticed my mention on Twitter about my frustration with Bluehost and downtimes, and what they did was sympathize with me and offered me a better option.

 Services offered - SiteGround offers shared, cloud and reseller hosting, dedicated servers and domain names, website migration.

 On their shared hosting plan they offer three tiers.
 StartUp, GrowBig, and GoGeek.

-Currently, I’m on a GrowBig plan myself, but if you’re developing your blog or website from scratch, the StartUp plan will give you plenty enough resources.
+Currently, I am on a GoGeek myself, however, if you're developing your blog or website from complete scratch, the StartUp plan will give you plenty enough resources.

 Reliability - SiteGround claims to provide 99.9 percent server uptime on their website.

-100% yes would be my answer.
+My answer would be 100%.
 No pun intended there 🙂

 Uptime and page load response time